hatedabamboo/notes.hatedabamboo.me/docs/posts/git-hooks.md

 slug: git-hooks
 tags:
   - git
+title: "Git hooks: a painless way to use them"
 ---
-# Git hooks: a painless way to use them

 Git hooks are a very handy feature in development.
 However, because of their local nature, configuring them from a centralized repository perspective can be challenging.
 In this note, I aim to find a convenient solution to this problem.